 Forex traders who base their trade plans on technical analysis often require support from specialized technical analysis software programs.
 Some more sophisticated forex technical analysis software packages also offer a number of different types of functionality to their users.

-The following sections describe the most common and useful types of software used by technical forex traders and what advantages they can convey to their users.
+The following sections describe the most common and useful types of technical trader software used by forex traders and what advantages they can convey to their users.

 Just about any trader who wishes to base their trading decisions on technical analysis will need to have some charting software on hand.
 Such software typically allows the visual analysis of historical price action and the calculation of technical indicators that can be used to generate objective trading signals.